alps-asd/alps-asd.github.io/manuals/1.0/en/ai-assistant.md

 ## OpenAI GPTs - ALPS Assistant

-[ALPS Assistant](https://chatgpt.com/g/g-HYPygRnLS-alps-assistant) is a custom GPT trained to specifically answer questions about the ALPS framework.
+[ALPS Assistant](https://chatgpt.com/g/g-HYPygRnLS-alps-assistant) is a custom GPT trained to specifically answer questions about the ALPS.

 <div class="info-box">
   <p><strong>Note:</strong> An OpenAI Plus account is required to use GPTs.</p>